Is God Responsible for Human Wickedness?

 - Negation: What something is not

 When God created the world and everything, he said it is good.
-Even the Satan was created as an angel before the fall.
-There is a different between the creator and the creature: the creator God is eternally, immutably good.
+Even Satan was created as an angel before the fall.
+There is a difference between the creator and the creature: the creator God is eternally, immutably good.
 But the creature is made mutably, good – that is, he was made with the possibility of changing in his performance in conformity to the law of God.
-God did not created robots.
-He created moral being with the capacity to choose.
+God did not create robots.
+He created moral beings with the capacity to choose.

 Now, does God do evil?
 Does God make human beings commit evil acts?

 Remember, when that serpent came to Eve, God could have snuffed out the serpent, or snuffed out Eve, then there wouldn’t be sin.
 But, God in His sovereignty, He decided to let it happen.
-He didn’t approve it, He didn’t applaud it, but He choose not to stop it.
+He didn’t approve of it, He didn’t applaud it, but He chose not to stop it.
 WHY?
 Only God knows the answer!
 But one thing we know.
-When God allowing anything to come to pass, even evil, His eternal purpose is absolutely good.
-That does not mean that the evil I do contributing to God’s eternal purpose.
+When God allows anything to come to pass, even evil, His eternal purpose is absolutely good.
+That does not mean that the evil I do contributes to God’s eternal purpose.

-Sometimes, Christians think when they encounter a tragedy, a child is killed in a car accident, and loosing spouse to a fatal illness, or losing the job, the appropriate response is to smile and say hallelujah… Isn’t God great because it is good thing that happen to me… No, Bible recognizes the rightful place of grief, mourning and weeping.
-God is not saying that all things happen to us are good things.
+Sometimes, Christians think when they encounter a tragedy, a child is killed in a car accident, and losing spouse to a fatal illness, or losing the job, the appropriate response is to smile and say hallelujah… Isn’t God great because it is a good thing that happened to me… No, The Bible recognizes the rightful place of grief, mourning and weeping.
+God is not saying that all things that happened to us are good things.
 Evil exists, and bad things happen to people.
 Bad things are bad.
 God does not call bad things good.
-Bible is clear that it is sin to call evil good (Isaiah 5:20).
+The Bible is clear that it is sin to call evil good (Isaiah 5:20).
 But the victorious message that God is saying here is even in these bad things He is sovereignly working things for our Good.
-Even though, I do not enjoy it, He is using those bad things ultimately work for the good of those who love Him.
+Even though I do not enjoy it, He is using those bad things to ultimately work for the good of those who love Him.
 I may not completely understand it, and I may not see it in this life, but I choose to trust Him, and willing to put my life on the line for His Word!